hayhay33/950/labs/lab-3_1.md

 ![MicroSD Adapter Module Wiring](../media/SD-Card-Wiring.png){: .invert-colors-in-dark-mode }

 While your Arduino is powered off and disconnected from the 9V, plug your module in as shown above.
 The Arduino pins for this **DO** matter and cannot easily be changed, unlike the analog pins.

+Plug your microSD card into your computer and ensure that it is empty.
+If there are files on the card, delete them and empty the trash.
+You should always clear the card, empty the trash while the card is still inserted, and properly eject it before removing the card from your computer.

 Once everything is wired up, put your microSD card into the adapter module and plug in your Arduino.
 At this point you should modify and upload the code found in File → Examples → ENGR100-950 → Lab3-SD.